 You can configure Acrolinx Analytics to write reporting data to a database of your choice.
 Acrolinx Analytics comes installed with a default Apache Derby database for testing the reporting functionality.

-For an up-to-date list of supported database formats, see the "Database" tab of the Acrolinx compatibility guide.
+For an up-to-date list of supported database formats, visit the Standard Stack Compatibility Guide.

 The reporting database can take up a lot of disk space.
 You can set up a purge task to prevent the database from getting too large.

 The purge task deletes all records associated with old client sessions, checks, or Content Group states.

 The purge task deletes records from the following tables:

 DocumentMetaInfoEjb FlagEjb MatchEjb RepositoryStateEjb ReuseFlagEjb RuleFlagEjb ScorecardAccessEjb SentenceTooLongFlagEjb SeoFlagEjb SuggestionEjb TermFieldValueEjb TermFlagEjb TermHarvestingFlagEjb TypeStatisticsEjb VoiceCharacteristicEjb